TEP-DEV-ACT/Powell_Thomas_QuantDev_CaseStudy/README.md

 shown as a plain, misleading percentage.
 The price card plots ~3 years of daily closes with dotted vertical markers at each fiscal-year-end date, so the price series lines up visually with the reported periods.

+The table also includes three derived line items — Other Income Adjustments ($M), Adjusted Net Income ($M), and Capex ($M) — so reported net income can be compared against a version with large non-operating gains/losses (e.g. mark-to-market swings on strategic equity stakes) stripped out and tax-effected, alongside how much of revenue each company reinvests via capital expenditure.
+See `DESIGN.md` for the tag-selection and tax-treatment rationale behind the adjustment.

 ![Dashboard — NVDA selected, fundamentals table, price chart, and the three capex-cycle panels](docs/screenshots/dashboard-nvda.png)